Our work on Covid-19

 Statistics have played an important role both in our understanding of the coronavirus pandemic, and our attempts to fight it.

-Throughout the pandemic, we have sought to highlight ways in which statistics, data and evidence could be better used and communicated to improve the government’s response to the pandemic.
+Throughout the pandemic, we highlighted ways in which statistics, data and evidence could be better used and communicated to improve the government’s response to the pandemic.

 Over the first year, we identified ten key lessons that we would like the government to learn and a series of recommendations for what they should do now, to ensure that the country's data infrastructure is prepared for the next crisis – whatever form it takes.